Frequently Asked Questions (FAQs)

 What are the age range you actually have in your school?

-We currently offer from Pre-Nursery up to Year 7.
-In September 2017, we will be opening Years 8, 9 and 10 and in future years we will open the remainder of the classes up to Year 13, always following the Cambridge Curriculum.
+We currently offer from Nursery up to Year 10.
+In September 2018, we will be opening Year 11 and in future years we will open Years 12 and 13, always following the British Curriculum.

 What is the school schedule?